troutacular/_starter/README.md

 ## Javascript

-Javascript files can be found in `assets-source/js` and have three sub directories for script types.
+Javascript files can be found in `assets-source/js` and have three sub directories for script types of Library, Vendor, and Admin.

+The scripts are only compiled to their respective destination directories and are _not_ auto loaded to the theme output.
+This is intended to use the `functions.php` file to load the scripts with [wp_enqueue_script][] and allow for the use of dependency scripts.

 ### Library Scripts